ishume94/Grinch/README.md

 # Grinch

-This repository contains code for **Grinch**.
+This repository contains code for **Bottom-Up Automated Design of Quantum Optical Circuits Using Reward-Driven Generative Models.**

-- `driver.py` is the main entry point and includes the training configuration (target states, maximum number of edges, etc.), training function to employ and result analysis.
+- `driver.py` is the main entry point and includes the training configuration (target states, maximum number of edges, etc.), sampling function to generate optical circuits and result analysis.

 ## Overview